Saujanya-rajvanshi/graph/README.md

 * **Connected Graph** – path exists between every pair of vertices
 * **Disconnected Graph** – at least one vertex is unreachable

+Connected Graph

+Connected Graph:
+A graph is **connected** if there is a **path between every pair of vertices**.
+Disconnected Graph:
+If **any vertex cannot be reached** from another, the graph is disconnected.
+Connected Component:
+Each **maximal connected subgraph** in a disconnected graph.

+Example :
+If all nodes can reach each other → connected; otherwise → multiple connected components.

 ---

 ### 🔹 4.
 Based on Cycles